 Eye Medicine and Vitamin K Injection for Newborns

-Newborn babies routinely get eye medicine and vitamin K shots (injections) soon after birth.
+Newborn babies routinely get eye medicine and a vitamin K shot (injection) soon after birth.
 Both prevent serious conditions.

 Why do newborns get eye medicine?